Curate datasets [image: .md][image]

 #### Unstructured dictionaries

-Most datastructures support unstructured metadata stored as
+Most data structures support unstructured metadata stored as

 dictionaries: